mvolkmann/blog/src/smalltalk.md

   For example, in `a * b`, `#*` is a binary message.
   This sends the message `#*` to the object `a`, passing it the argument `b`.

+  The binary message `==` tests whether two objects are identical (same objects in memory).

+  The binary message `=` tests whether two objects are equal, meaning one can be used in place of the other.
+  Each class can define this method to decide how their objects should be compared.
+  If they do not define `=`, an implementation will be found in the inheritance hierarchy.
+  The `Object` class defines `=` to be the same as `==`.

 - keyword